-The Traumatic Brain Injury (TBI) Model Systems, started in 1987-88, are funded by the National Institute on Disability and Rehabilitation Research.
+The Traumatic Brain Injury (TBI) Model Systems, started in 1987-88, are funded by the National Institute on Disability Independent Living and Rehabilitation Research.
 The TBI Model Systems are called “model systems” because they are national leaders in TBI-related care and research, designated to conduct research by the Department of Health and Human Services.
 Currently, 16 TBI Model Systems Centers exist in the United States, each providing the highest level of comprehensive and multidisciplinary rehabilitation care that includes emergency medical, acute medical, and post-acute services.
 In addition to providing direct services, these centers play a pivotal role in building national capacity for high-quality treatment and research serving persons with TBI, their families and their communities.

 The federally funded Traumatic Brain Injury Model Systems enrolled its 15,000th participant in its National Database on July 7, 2016, and IU School of Medicine is proud to be one of the 16 funded sites in the United States that contributes to this database.
 Studies that are currently enrolling participants focus on traumatic brain injury, stroke, spinal cord injury, amputees, and TBIMS genetics.
 For information on clinical trials in this area and others, visit the Indiana CTSI clinical trials system.